 ADRDL is one of fewer than 40 veterinary diagnostic laboratories accredited by the American Association of Veterinary Laboratory Diagnosticians (AAVLD).
 This building built in 1993 houses the Veterinary & Biomedical Sciences Department.

-The Animal Resource Wing is a core animal facility maintained by the Department of Veterinary and Biomedical Sciences.
+The Animal Resource Wing is the core animal facility.

 Animal Science Arena is a 21,000-square-foot facility that serves as home to the Little International livestock exposition as well as hosting other livestock events.